-Announcing of Entropy Label Capability (ELC) is supported, however, processing of ELC signaling is not supported for OSPF segment-routed tunnels.
+The router can announce ELC; however, it cannot process ELC signaling for OSPF segment-routed tunnels.
 Instead, ELC is configured at the head-end LER using the configure router ospf entropy-label override-tunnel-elc command.
-This command causes the router to ignore any advertisements for ELC that may or may not be received from the network, and to assume that the whole domain supports entropy labels.
+This command configures the router to ignore any advertisements for ELC that may or may not be received from the network, and to assume that the whole domain supports entropy labels.